-Although the goals you have for your company may seem obvious in your mind, you need to communicate these ideals
+Although the goals you have for your company may seem obvious in your mind, you need to communicate these ideas clearly and concisely.

 - This is important as if there are communication problems, then collectively, you and your team will most likely not be working towards the same goal.

 - Be an approachable leader with an open door policy.
 Be specific and eliminate jargon and most importantly listen.